UsernityMisernity/next.js/CODE_OF_CONDUCT.md

 dfsg
 #$## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behavior that contributes to a positive  and fr environment for our community include:

 - Demonstrating empathy and kindness toward other people
 - Being respectful of differing opinions, viewpoints, and experiences